-Mr. Perry's individual performance in 2020 was evaluated based on, among other things, effectively managing production and all-in sustaining costs across the operations during the COVID-19 pandemic, continued talent development in his senior leadership team, maximization of the asset values at Kumtor and achieving commercial production at Öksüt, and from a strategic perspective, completing the sale of Centerra's 50% interest in the Greenstone Gold Mines Partnership.
+Mr. Perry's individual performance in 2021 was evaluated based on, among other things, production and all-in sustaining costs across the operations during the COVID-19 pandemic, navigating the challenges arising from the seizure of the Kumtor mine, continuing to effectively manage employee engagement; implementing critical controls as a health and safety indicator and working to improve global safety performance, and continued talent development in his senior leadership team.
 Mr. Perry continued to develop strong relationships with investor groups through meetings and presentations.
-Mr. Perry was also responsible for the establishment of a Company-wide Diversity, Equity and Inclusion program and acts as the executive sponsor.
+Mr. Perry was also responsible for the continued roll-out and expansion of Centerra's DE&I initiatives and talent management and succession programs.

-Mr. Millman's individual performance in 2020 was evaluated based on, among other things, negotiating a new corporate revolving credit facility, the continued enhancement of the Company's financial planning, analysis and budgeting functions, supporting the sale of Centerra's 50% interest in the Greenstone Gold Mines Partnership, supporting the Öksüt Commercial Production Readiness Program, enhancing the reach of the Company's investor relations activities and developing succession planning and talent development plans for the Finance group.
+Mr. Millman's individual performance in 2021 was evaluated based on, among other things, completing the successful listing of the Company on the New York Stock Exchange (NYSE), delivering a global IT system roadmap, enhancing the reach of the Company's investor relations activities and developing succession planning and talent development plans for the Finance group.

-Mr. Desjardins' individual performance in 2020 was evaluated based on, among other things, ensuring operations continue uninterrupted throughout the COVID-19 pandemic and leading the Company's response to the COVID-19 pandemic, implementing critical control management, leading the NI 43-101 technical report for the Kumtor Mine, achieving Öksüt's first gold pour and subsequent declaration of commercial production, and various throughput and recovery improvements at Mount Milligan.
+Mr. Desjardins' individual performance in 2021 was evaluated based on, among other things, ensuring operations continue uninterrupted throughout the COVID-19 pandemic and leading the Company's response to the COVID-19 pandemic, receiving Mount Milligan's water permit approvals, improving safety performance across all sites, and actively supporting DE&I initiatives.

-Mr. Kwong's individual performance in 2020 was evaluated based on, among other things, developing a comprehensive business development evaluation strategy, reviewing and advising on acquisition/divestment opportunities, and developing a pipeline of new greenfield exploration projects as well as advancing brownfield exploration programs to incrementally increase the Company's mineral reserves and resources.
+Mr. Kwong's individual performance in 2021 was evaluated based on, among other things, reviewing and advising on acquisition/divestment opportunities, rolling out critical control processes for exploration drilling across the Company, developing a pipeline of new greenfield exploration projects as well as advancing brownfield exploration programs to incrementally increase the Company's mineral reserves and resources and actively supporting DE&I initiatives.